 For those looking to enter the workforce very quickly, Phlebotomy is often a good first step.
 Earning a phlebotomy technician certificate gives you the training you need to obtain blood specimens by venipuncture and micro-collection techniques.
 While you can sometimes get on-the-job training, it is more likely that employers will look for phlebotomists who have earned their certification through a reputable school.
 At Pima Medical, the program only takes about three months to complete.
 The Phlebotomy program at Pima Medical is offered in Arizona at the East Valley and Phoenix campuses as well as El Paso, Houston and San Antonio locations.
 The San Marcos, Calif. and Renton, Wash. locations also offer this program.

 Nurse Aide is another career that made the “U.S. News” list.
 A Certified Nursing Assistant or Nurse Aide helps patients with daily activities like eating, bathing and dressing.
 They work in hospitals, long-term care facilities, clinics, retirement communities, home healthcare agencies and more.
 They play a very important role on the healthcare team, especially regarding caring for the elderly.
-This program is offered in Arizona at Pima Medical’s East Valley location as well as the Denver and Houston campuses.
+This program is offered in Arizona at Pima Medical’s East Valley location as well as the Denver campus.

 Pharmacy Technicians also made the list.
 This job is vital and involves measuring, mixing, and labeling medication doses.
 Pharmacy technicians also will communicate with insurance companies, and help patients with questions and concerns.
 The Pharmacy Technician program takes approximately nine months to complete and is offered at the Mesa and Tucson, Ariz. campuses, Las Vegas, Renton, Wash., Chula Vista and San Marcos, Calif., Albuquerque, Colorado Springs, Denver, El Paso, Houston and San Antonio campuses.